garmeeh/next-seo/README.md

 }}
 ```

 Add this to your SEO config to include the fb:app_id meta if you need to enable Facebook insights for your site.
-Information regarding this can be found in facebook's [documentation](https://developers.facebook.com/docs/sharing/webmasters/)
+Information regarding this can be found in Facebook's [documentation](https://developers.facebook.com/docs/sharing/webmasters/)

 #### Canonical URL

-Add this on a page per page basis when you want to consolidate duplicate URLs.
+Add this on a page-per-page basis when you want to consolidate duplicate URLs.

 ```js
 canonical = 'https://www.canonical.ie/';